txt/se25fall/docs/30percent.md

 [^6]: Tabachnyk, M. & Nikolov, S. (2022).
 ML-Enhanced Code Completion Improves Developer Productivity.
 Google Research. https://research.google/blog/ml-enhanced-code-completion-improves-developer-productivity/

 [^7]: Zeff, M. (2025, April 29).
 Microsoft CEO says up to 30% of the company's code was written by AI.
 TechCrunch. https://techcrunch.com/2025/04/29/microsoft-ceo-says-up-to-30-of-the-companys-code-was-written-by-ai/

+[^8]: Johnson, B. & Menzies, T. (2024).
+AI Over-Hype: A Dangerous Threat (and How to Fix It).
+IEEE Software, 41(6), 131-138.

+[^9]: Kabir, S., Udo-Imeh, D. N., Kou, B., & Zhang, T. (2024).
+Is stack overflow obsolete?
+An empirical study of the characteristics of ChatGPT answers to stack overflow questions.
+Proceedings of the CHI Conference on Human Factors in Computing Systems, 1-17.

+[^10]: Yetistiren, B., Ozsoy, I., & Tuzun, E. (2022).
+Assessing the quality of GitHub copilot's code generation.
+Proceedings of the 18th International Conference on Predictive Models and Data Analytics in Software Engineering, 62-71.

+[^11]: Jesse, K., Ahmed, T., Devanbu, P., & Morgan, E. (2023).
+Large language models and simple, stupid bugs.
+Proceedings of the IEEE/ACM 20th International Conference on Mining Software Repositories, 563-575.

+[^12]: Meyer, A. N., Barr, E. T., Bird, C., & Zimmermann, T. (2021).
+Today was a good day: The daily life of software developers.
+IEEE Transactions on Software Engineering, 47(5), 863-880.

+[^13]: 2024 CrowdStrike-related IT outages.
+(2025).
+Wikipedia. https://en.wikipedia.org/wiki/2024_CrowdStrike-related_IT_outages